 Throughout May the city hosts England’s biggest arts festival.
 Brighton Festival features theatre, music, art and visual media by leading names from around the world.
 And all year round there are plays, art exhibitions, gigs and events at many of the theatres, pubs, museums and galleries in the city.

 Brighton is a hub for the performing arts.
 Venues range from small theatres above pubs to The Theatre Royal, featuring West End productions.

 Brighton is also home to the Duke of York’s Picture House, an art house cinema, which is claimed to be the oldest in the country.
 There are also two multiplex cinemas in the city.

 Other major arts events include:

-- Artists Open Houses browse and buy original artwork
+- Artists Open Houses, explore artists’ homes to browse and buy original artwork

-- The Brighton Marathon.
-Join 18,000 other runners through the streets of Brighton.
-There’s also a half marathon in February
+- join over 12,000 other runners through the streets of Brighton for the Brighton Marathon – there’s also a half marathon in February

-- London to Brighton Bike Ride – 30,000 cyclists complete the 50-mile course from the capital to Brighton.
+- ride the London to Brighton Bike Ride, where thousands of cyclists complete the 50-mile course from the capital to Brighton.